 In addition to this, you can also claim the first year of ownership for PPR relief if you buy a property with the intention of using it as your main residence but do not move in straight away because you are still having the property built; are renovating it; or you are still living in your old property whilst you are selling it.
 In fact, you could get up to 2 years in special circumstances by asking HMRC permission.

 However, in general you should try to avoid very long periods of absence.
 The Revenue will only allow absences to count towards your PPR provided that a) the property was your actual or nominated residence both before and after the period of absence and b) it was an exempt absence.
 An exempt absence can be a) any period of time during which it was necessary to live elsewhere in order to work abroad; b) 4 years if it was necessary to live elsewhere in order to work in another part of the UK; or c) 3 years for any other reason.
 Absences are also disregarded for married couples who separate; otherwise the spouse who leaves could incur a capital gains tax liability if the whole property is transferred to the other spouse later.
-However, this exemption no longer applies once a couple are divorced.
+However, there are certain conditions that need to be met for this exemption to apply.

 You need to be careful about houses with large gardens.
 Land surrounding a house (and any outbuildings on it) usually qualifies for PPR relief provided it is enclosed and not used for any purpose other than normal domestic use.
 However, you are usually only allowed half a hectare (about 5,000 square metres including the house itself) for PPR relief, although you can have more provided you can show that it was required for the reasonable enjoyment of the house as a residence having regards to its size and character.
 It has been held that staff accommodation can be included as part of your main residence, although you probably wouldn't get away with stables (unless they were within the half-hectare) as keeping horses is unlikely to be seen as necessary for the reasonable enjoyment of a property in this day and age.
 You probably wouldn’t get away with selling land outside the half-hectare separately as it would then be self-evident that it was not necessary for reasonable enjoyment, unless you could prove that it was sold out of financial necessity or some other pressing reason.